 See response X(a) above.
-The project is compatible with existing one and two-story single-family dwellings and is consistent with the existing underlying RS-1-4 and CPIOZ-B zone with a Site Development Permit and Coastal Development Permit.
+The project is compatible with the surrounding area which is designated for residential development by the General Plan and Community Plan and is consistent with the existing underlying zone and surrounding land uses.
+Construction of the project would occur within an urbanized neighborhood with similar development.
 Furthermore, the project would not conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including but not limited to the general plan, community plan, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect.
 No conflict would occur and thus, no impacts would result.